By Perminus Wainaina

 During the two weeks, they did everything to downsize.
 The most common was re-interviewing employees for positions.
 In one of the departments, they wanted to reduce from 50 employees to 20.
 They re-interviewed all 50 employees, and 30 of them were unsuccessful.

 I was fired on a Friday.
 That Thursday, I was from Kisumu and had just flown back.
 At the airport, my boss phoned me.
-She asked if I would be in the next day. ‘yes,’ I told her.
-Then, said she would like to have a meeting.
+She asked if I would be in the next day.
+‘Yes,’ I told her.
+Then, she said she would like to have a meeting.

 While it was odd for her to call since she was on leave, I made nothing of the matter.